42YerevanProjects/born2beroot/README.md

 $ sudo crontab -u root -l
 ```

-After the this do not forget to add the script to `.bashrc` to make it run at reboot.
+After this do not forget to add the reboot line to the same file to make it run at `reboot`.

 ## Bonus